den-materials/php-crud/README.md

 	CREATE DATABASE phpcrud;
 ```

-1. Select `phpcrud` from the `Choose Database...` dropdown in the top right of the screen.
+1. Select `phpcrud` from the `Choose Database...` dropdown in the top left of the screen.

 1. Once this is done, we need to create a table for all the cars we are going to add.
 Run the following query in `Sequel Pro`: